Chonghonlek/StatisticsAndMachineLearning/StatsLearning.md

 ## Estimating $\hat{f}$
 Most statistical learning methods can be characterised as either parametric or non-parametric

 In parametric approach, we make assumption about the function form or shape of $f$ and we estimate its parameters by fitting training data.
-This approach redices the problem of estimating $f$ down to estimating a set of praremeters.
+This approach reduces the problem of estimating $f$ down to estimating a set of paremeters.
 The disadvantage of a parametric approach is that the model we choose will usually not match the true unknown form of $f$.
 We can address this problem with more flexible models but this will require estimating more parameters and lead to overfitting(following noise too closely)

 In the non-parametric approach, we dont make assumptions about the form of $f$.
 Instead we seek an estimate of f that gets close to the data points as possible.
 By avoiding the assumption of a particular form for $f$, they have the potential to accruately fit a wider range fo psossible shapes for $f$.
 But the non-parametric approach may suffer from a disadvatange - which is a large number of observations will be required in order to obtain an accurate estimation of $f$.
 This approach is also prone to overfitting